 Our Show Policy offers you short term general liability coverage, meaning you’ll be insured if someone were to sue you as a result of a slip-and-fall accident, or other injuring incident that occurred within your booth rental space.

 If you’re someone who sells at more than 5 shows a year then your most economic insurance option is our Annual Policy which offers you even more coverage.
 With an annual vendor liability insurance policy, you gain product liability coverage which allows your policy to insure most accidents that cause someone harm within your booth rental but also protects you in the case one of your products results in bodily injury in a customer.
-This policy even protects your product during transportation to and from shows by providing you Inland Marine coverage.
+This policy can even protect your product during transportation to and from shows by adding Inland Marine coverage to your policy for $54.
 There’s no need to worry about your business when you carry an annual vendor liability insurance policy.

 If you’re interested in learning more about our show policy, are looking for more long-term coverage, or are ready to buy a policy, visit ACT Insurance today.